 What is a Roth conversion?

 A Roth conversion involves a transfer of assets from your Traditional IRA or pre-tax employer-sponsored plan, such as a 401(k), into a Roth IRA.
-Converting money to a Roth IRA triggers a taxable event, but subsequent investment earnings can be tax-free if you maintain the account at least five years and take withdrawals after age 59 1/2.
+Converting before-tax money to a Roth IRA triggers a taxable event; you will not owe tax on any after-tax amount converted.
+Subsequent investment earnings can be tax- and penalty-free if you maintain the account at least five years and take withdrawals after age 59 1/2, or for your disability, death or using the qualified first time home buyer exception.
 Learn more about converting to a Roth IRA.

 What is a SIMPLE IRA?

 A Savings Incentive Match Plan (SIMPLE) IRA is an employer-sponsored retirement plan offered to small business owners (including self-employed individuals) and their employees.
 It allows you to offer your employees a salary-deferral plan.